-Submissions for our Spring – Summer Issue (Lucky #13) are Open from February 24th through March 31st.
+The Submission Window for our Spring – Summer Issue is open through March 31st.

 Please check out a preview of our current issue, #12, Winter 2017 and find out how to get a print copy yourself.
 Our Summer 2016 issue is already sold out but you can click here to view the online experience and find a downloadable PDF.